 5. Modeling and Design

 When manufacturers upgrade products with new designs, they most often do so through a series of trial and error, which comes with a hefty production bill.
 But what if they could do all the modeling they want without hiking up production costs?

 Perhaps the most cost-saving business application of VR is modeling.
 Look no further than Ford, who saves $8 million a year by using VR to test elements of their new cars.

 Utilizing virtual engineering to model products before building prototypes is a profitable money saver for businesses, especially those in large-scale manufacturing where production costs are high.

 There are plenty of ways for businesses to utilize virtual reality to improve business operations.
 Whether it’s training, recruiting, advertising, trade shows, sales and marketing or modeling, VR promises to save businesses money and improve the way their customers interact with their products.

-Axonom’s VR product configurator revolutionizes how companies showcase products and present its unique benefits to potential customers.
+Axonom’s VR product configurator revolutionizes how companies showcase products and present their unique benefits to potential customers.
 Learn more by visiting our VR product configurator page.